-Located in the heart of Istanbul in the district of Besiskas is this beautiful park, one of the largest in Istanbul.
+Located in the heart of Istanbul in the district of Besiktas is this beautiful park, one of the largest in Istanbul.

-Street music is very common in Istanbul, especially on Istklal street.
+Street music is very common in Istanbul, especially on Istiklal street.
 Many artists showcase their talent free of charge on a daily basis.

-The music ranges from traditional Turkish folk song to instrumental.
+The music ranges from traditional Turkish folk songs to instrumental.
 You just need to stop and enjoy the music or even dance to it.
-You can always tip the musicians but it’s not a must
+You can always tip the musicians but it’s not a must.

-With all these free things to do in Istanbul, you can definitely enjoy your stay in Turkey without breaking the bank.
+There you have it, friends, those are some of the free things to do in Istanbul.
+And with all those options, I guarantee that you will definitely enjoy your stay in Istanbul without breaking the bank.

-Travelling to Newyork? read this great post about the free things to do in Newyork by Non stop family travel blog.
+Read more: Travelling to Newyork? read this great post about the free things to do in Newyork by Nonstop family travel blog.